cp2k/dbcsr/INSTALL.md

     CC=gcc-9 CXX=g++-9 cmake ..

-Where `-9` can be adapted to your version.
+where `-9` can be adapted to your version.

 ## Cray